johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Fonts.md

 ## Adding Fonts to a Bodiless Site

 * [gatsby-plugin-google-fonts](https://github.com/didierfranc/gatsby-plugin-google-fonts)
-  is part of Bodiless and can be used.
   * Tip: make sure GOOGLE_FONTS_ENABLED is not disabled in .env.site file.
 * Using [Open Source Typefaces npm packages](https://github.com/KyleAMathews/typefaces) built by others
   * Follow directions for the package to install and use.